 Brandinger wrapped up with a tip for others: “Figure out what your market needs, make a plan, and stick to it, but be sure the results will not come overnight.”

 And why not help local small business build reach?
-OVB24 (Germany) noticed that local SMBs love their Facebook pages.
+OVB24 of Germany noticed that local small- and medium-sized businesses (SMBs) love their Facebook pages.
 They post every day, informing their customers about everything, but what can publishers possibly to do with that?
 OVB noticed that lots of SMBs working together with low reach can be a great opportunity for publishers.

 OVB24 decided to take the latest posting from local SMBs’ Facebook pages, insert them into a self-developed widget, and put the widget into the corresponding local section of OVB24.de where the SMB is located.
 The widget looks like an ad created automatically through users’ Facebook activity.